Abathargh/moody-go/README.md

 ### Update (August 2020)

-The infrastructure is completely functional, every <i>basic</i> feature has been implemented.
+The infrastructure is completely functional, every _basic_ feature has been implemented.

 Run via docker-compose: